wp-plugins/x-forms-express/readme.txt

 = Layout =

 * Left hand column: Contains all fields grouped into 4 sections (click on the headings to toggle through).
 Drag them to the canvas area and drop.
-* Center column: The very top contains all forms next to the "New Form" tab.
+* Centre column: The very top contains all forms next to the "New Form" tab.
 Click on the tabs to switch forms.
 Next is the form title, form actions (duplicate and delete), Viewing tabs (Build, Design, Form Entries and Code), and then we have the actual form canvas where elements can be dropped, sorted (drag up or down) or removed (click on the X top right corner of the field).
 * Right hand column: When in "build" view this contains General settings, Email Setup, Form Layout and Color schemes(themes).
-When in "Design" view this contians The Visual Editor, Form Layout and Color schemes(themes).
-Click on these to toggel hide and show.
+When in "Design" view this contains The Visual Editor, Form Layout and Color schemes(themes).
+Click on these to toggle hide and show.
 * Using the Visual Editor: When in design view you will notice the visual editor on the right hand column.
-You can change a all of a single form element's style attrtibutes by clicking on it or you can change specific elements types as a whole by using the the dropdown labeled (Overall styling selections)
+You can change a all of a single form element's style attributes by clicking on it or you can change specific elements types as a whole by using the dropdown labelled (Overall styling selections)

 = Field settings =